 The first and most effective way to make the most of the little study time you have left is, well, make the most of the little study time you have left.
-Work out all the time you have in between your last rounds of classes and other obligations like work, and draft up a plan of when you intend to get revision and practise for your upcoming exams done.
+Work out all the time you have in between your last rounds of classes and other obligations like work, and draft up a plan of when you intend to get revision and practice for your upcoming exams done.
 Services such as the University’s Academic Support can help you in drafting up plans like this, as well as providing you with tips on what to expect if you’re new to exams or need help writing essays.

 The first result of creating a plan is that by creating a specific time for the work to get done, you’re more likely to start working than if the time for study remains in the nebulous realm of “sometime in the future”.

-2. Less panic, more practise
+2. Less panic, more practice

 3. Less panic, more prioritisation

 A key way to maximise the effectiveness of your study time is to focus on the aspects giving you the most trouble.
 While you might feel inclined to rehash the parts of your course you’re comfortable with and glide through a study session, leaving holes in your understanding can lead to your exam feeling more like a potluck.
 Targeting the areas in which you’re weakest will shore you up for any situation.

 Look up all there is to know about your exams, and get acquainted with the details of when and where.
 The starting dates for exams are available on the university website, and you can find your personalised exam timetable in myhub.

 PASS, or Peer Assisted Study Sessions, often offer intensive sessions come exam time to get you up to speed.
 It’s the perfect place to ask some questions and work alongside your peers to get through a semesters worth of content.
 There’s nothing like a course veteran to help get you ready for what’s ahead.